deshawnwatson100-max/klarity-app/README.md

 When you send a message about a relationship situation, Klarity responds with a beautiful step-by-step inline analysis:

 1. **Typing Indicator**
-   - Three pulsing dots with soft purple glow
+   - Three pulsing dots with soft luxury grey glow
-   - Appears in Klarity bubble with neon accent
+   - Appears in Klarity bubble
    - 1.5 second natural pause
+   - **Automatically removed when response is generated**

 2. **Emotional Validation Bubble**
    - Warm, empathetic message acknowledging your feelings